1. Home

 • Avoid large meals, alcohol, and caffeine before bed.

-• Regularly exercise, but avoid strenuous exercise for at least a couple of hours before you head to bed.
+• Regularly exercise, but avoid strenuous exercise for at least a few hours before bed.

-• Engage in a relaxing activity before bed (hot bath, read a book, etc.)
+• Engage in a relaxing activity before bed (hot bath, reading a book, etc.)

 Conclusion